shopware5/devdocs/source/enterprise/user-guide/getting-started/index.md

  a document root and that all shops on that server got to that document root.
 For that reason by default only "Shop name" and a Shopware version are required and all other fields will be filled automatically.
 If you have a differing server setup, you are still able to change any of these fields by switching to "Advanced mode".

+If you want to add an existing shop to the eca please choose as Shopware Version "Connect to an existing shop".
+For more configuration options you can enable the advanced mode if necessary.

 Once you save, you will be taken back to the server tab.
 The setup process will also automatically start, and you will get live feedback of its current status.
 Many tasks in the ECA, such as installing a shop, are executed asynchronously